mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 For example, in and educational settings INSERT QUICK CASE STUDY

-A complementary take on formative interventions also from a socio-cultural perspective is exemplified by the 5th Dimension (5D) project led by Michael Cole [@cole_design-based_2016].
-This educational intervention used University support of volunteers, equipment and technical support in after-school settings in the San Diego area.

-The intervention introduced a fictional narrative to create a shared 'project' for the different participants involved to promote a shared understanding of the work via intentional goal setting [@brown_cultural_2008].

-In the 5D intervention, a narrative fiction of a 'wizard' to rapidly construct a shared sense of the guiding activities.
-In similar approach to Heathcote's Mantle of the Expert, roles are created and breathed into life by the facilitator and affordances of the learning design to accelerate an adoption of principles of practice. (explored previously).

 NOTE - IF USING PRACTICE THEN EXPLAIN IT IN REFERENCE TO AT - OPERAION / ACTION ETC

 I am guided by the concepts behind the use of the models rather than drawn to an off the shelf application of CL processes or similar interventions.
 While some of the material used in CL and the fictional device of the 5D supports their primary tasks, others could be said to be support secondary considerations of navigating learning, establishing shared concepts and communities and reflecting on transformations in practices or understandings.
 These dimensions are sometimes explored in CHAT using the term of secondary stimuli used to facilitate and complement the primary task as part of the concept double stimulation.